bmehder/NostalgiaPHP/content/collections/blog/react-in-a-nutshell.md

 ---
 # React in a Nutshell

+This page shows you most of what you need to know to understand React.
+React components are functions that return HTML and keep track of its state.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/OA5JAmTcTz4?si=3thxFpQE6-ESJ0aJ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Counter.jsx